Learning directed acyclic graphs based on sparsest permutations: SP algorithm for Gaussian DAG models

 where $P$ is a permutation matrix, $U$ an upper triangular matrix with all diagonal entries equal to $1$, $D$ a positive diagonal matrix, and $C^2$ a regularization parameter.
-They prove that if $C^2 = \mathcal{O}(\frac{\log p}{n})$ and under a permutation beta-min condition (see page 9 in~\cite{geerpb12}), the penalized maximum likelihood estimator of $U$ corresponds to a DAG that belongs to the data-generating Markov equivalence class.
+They prove that if $C^2 = \mathcal{O}(\frac{\log p}{n})$ and under the so-called \emph{permutation beta-min condition}~\citep[page 9]{geerpb12} the penalized maximum likelihood estimator of $U$ corresponds to a DAG that is Markov with respect to $\mathcal{N}(0, \Sigma^*)$.

 In the oracle setting in which $\widehat{\Sigma}_n = \Sigma^*$ and $C \rightarrow \infty$, the $\ell_0$-penalized maximum likelihood approach reduces to